Spexso/Electro_Device_Shop/README.md

 This Java project focuses on replicating a Management System for an Electronic Device Shop.
 It includes functionalities for managing various electronic devices, maintaining inventory, and performing operations specific to an electronic device retail environment.

-## About

-The Electro Device Shop project is designed to provide a comprehensive simulation of an electronic device retail management system.
-It covers a wide range of functionalities from inventory management to device-specific operations, making it an ideal project for understanding the complexities involved in managing an electronic device shop.

 ## Features

 - **Device Management:** Create and manage different types of electronic devices such as laptops, smartphones, TVs, keyboards, and headphones.